 Well, besides being snobby, Amy and I are also pragmatic and employed jerks, and a cruise offers “ease of planning.”
 Because we enjoy making elaborate plans through travel agents about as much as we enjoy cleaning up our cat’s vomit.

-And last, but not least, a cruise provides “protection from howling Arctic winds,” which ranks very high on our list of vacation requirements, regardless of locale.
+A cruise provides protection from howling Arctic winds and freezing Pacific Ocean waters, both of which rank very high on our list of vacation requirements, regardless of locale.
 So while a cruise isn’t the prestigious mode of transportation it once was, it certainly beats swimming.